 Local LLMs¶

-liter-llm supports local inference engines that expose an OpenAI-compatible API.
+Liter-llm routes to any local inference engine that exposes an OpenAI-compatible API.
 Run models on your own hardware with zero cloud dependencies and no API key.

 Supported Providers¶